-The key in all of the examples is to find the places, companies, investments, etc., which are trading well below their natural value.
-Within those arenas, look for assets that are well run, generating good income, and are valued well below their value in terms of assets or replacement costs because investors are in a panic.
+The key in all of the examples is to find the places, companies, investments, etc., which are being sold well below their natural value.
+Within those areas, look for assets that are well run, generating good income, and are valued well below their value in terms of assets or replacement costs because the investors are in a panic.

 As the old Chinese pictograph says depending on usage “chaos/opportunity.”
-In short, whenever or wherever there is chaos created by panic, there is opportunity to invest in assets which will provide huge gains once the panic has subsided.
+In short, whenever or wherever there is chaos created by panic, there is an opportunity to buy assets that will provide huge gains once the panic has subsided.